ENZOMOTIVE/Pundle/README.md

 # 🛡️ Pundle – Option-Protected DeFi Lending on Arbitrum
 **MVP: Borrow Assets + Buy Protection Options to Prevent Liquidation**

-Pundle (ArbiShield) is a decentralized lending protocol on **Arbitrum** that introduces a new primitive in DeFi:
+Pundle is a decentralized lending protocol built on Arbitrum that empowers borrowers to protect their collateral from sudden liquidations.
+By leveraging an option-based mechanism, Pundle allows users to hedge against market volatility, ensuring that their positions remain safe even during sharp price movements.
+The protocol integrates seamlessly with lending and borrowing markets, providing a gas-efficient, trustless, and fully on-chain solution for risk management in decentralized finance

 **Option-Based Loan Protection**.

 Borrowers can protect their positions from liquidation by purchasing a simple, fixed-term option that automatically offsets collateral losses during price crashes.